NC State Extension

 Leaf Description:

-Leaves are up to 3 inches long, bluish-green, with prominent white veins in a basal rosette.
+Leaves are dark green to bluish-green, with prominent white veins in a basal rosette of 4 to 8 leaves.
 Each leaf has a broad midvein with two smaller veins near the base of the blade that converge near the tip.
 Additional fine veins complete an irregular network pattern.
+The leaves measure 1.5 to 2.5 inches long and 0.75 to 1.5 inches wide.

 • Stem: